blackbeard334/rants/_posts/2021-07-13-Java Explicit Vectorization.md

 final vector.VectorSpecies<Integer> species=vector.IntVector.SPECIES_128;
 ```

-Sweet, but do I need to do all these tedious calculations everytime I want to do me some vectors?
+Sweet, but do I need to do all these tedious calculations every time I want to do me some vectors?

 Luckily, no. The API contains a couple of convenience constants that do this for you.